hannesdatta/course-odcm/content/docs/course/project/grading_details.md

 #### 1.3 Collection process (section 3 of your documentation, 15%)

+From your answers to _all questions in section 3 of the documentation template_, the following points need to be addressed:

 - *Technical extraction plan (10%)*
 The technical extraction plan has been described in a way that the data collection could be replicated.
 This encompasses providing a solid argumentation on why a particular data extraction technology used (e.g., selenium versus Beautifulsoup for websites, a package versus self-coded requests for APIs).
 It is clear how entities were sampled from the site, and how the navigation scheme was implemented.
 In particular, users of the data learn about the technical hurdles that needed to be overcome, and which monitoring was in place to guarantee (and validate) data quality.
 Finally, details are given on how (deployment infrastructure) and when the data collection was executed (e.g., by meaningful summaries of the timestamps in log files), and where the final data set was stored during the collection.
 Legal and ethical concerns (5%): For #3.6, the potential legal and/or ethical concerns that may be relevant for the collected data are carefully described.

 #### 1.4 Preprocessing (section 4 of your documentation, 10%)

+From your answers to _all questions in section 4 of the documentation template_, the following points need to be addressed:

 - *Preprocessing (5%)*
 Any pre-processing on the fly has been motivated and explained, using a few specific examples.
 Any further pre-processing after the collection has been described (e.g., such as to anonymize users for privacy concerns, to identify and clean out implausible observations, or to improve data structure for long-term storage, such as rearranging the data structure, relabeling columns into more meaningful and clear variable names).